graphql/graphql-spec/spec/Section 6 -- Execution.md

 any new pending results.
 If they do, first a new payload is yielded, notifying the client that new pending results have been encountered.

-ProcessCompletedFutures(maybeCompletedFutures, updates, pending,
+ProcessCompletedFutures(maybeCompletedFutures, originalDeferStates, updates,
-incrementalDigests, remainingFutures):
+pending, incrementalDigests, remainingFutures):

 - If {updates}, {pending}, {incrementalDigests}, or {remainingFutures} are not provided, initialize them to empty lists.
 - Let {completedFutures} be a list containing all completed futures from {maybeCompletedFutures}; append the remaining futures to {remainingFutures}.
+- Let {deferStates} be {originalDeferStates}.
 - Initialize {supplementalIncrementalDigests} to an empty list.
 - For each {completedFuture} in {completedFutures}:
   - Let {result} be the result of {completedFuture}.
+  - If {result} represents completion of Stream Items:
     - Let {update} and {resultIncrementalDigests} be the result of calling {GetUpdatesForStreamItems(result)}.
+  - Otherwise:
+    - Let {deferStates}, {update}, and {resultIncrementalDigests} be the result of calling {GetUpdatesForDeferredResult(deferStates, result)}.
   - Append {update} to {updates}.
   - For each {resultIncrementalDigest} in {resultIncrementalDigests}:
     - If {resultIncrementalDigest} contains a {newPendingResults} entry: